The Best LIS Systems are Comprehensive and Laboratory-Specific

-For anatomic pathology groups and clinical laboratories to successfully navigate in today’s challenging times, lab operators need to deploy laboratory LIS systems that are highly functional, flexible, and configurable.
-The systems need to constantly evolve to meet the needs of clients, keeping pace with the change that comes with new technologies and new discoveries.
-To do this they need a high degree of control plus the support and best practices guidance that comes from LIS software vendors that understand the complexities inherent within the lab.
+For anatomic pathology groups and clinical and reference laboratories to successfully navigate in today’s challenging times, lab operators need to deploy laboratory LIS systems that are highly functional, flexible, and configurable.
+The LIS systems need to constantly evolve to meet the needs of clients, keeping pace with the change that comes with new technologies and new discoveries.
+To do this they need a high degree of control plus the support and best practices guidance that comes from LIS software vendors that understand the complexities inherent within the medical lab.

 Let’s examine the options.

 A few years ago, the College of American Pathologists (CAP) commissioned reputable pathologists from across the country for a study to compare two laboratory information system models to see which one was most advantageous.

-The doctors who participated in the study researched and compared a dedicated laboratory information system (an end-to-end platform) versus a system that incorporates laboratory modules as part of an enterprise electronic health record platform.
+The doctors who participated in the study researched and compared a dedicated laboratory information system (an end-to-end LIS platform) versus a laboratory software system that incorporates laboratory modules as part of an enterprise electronic health record platform.

 The doctors were not compensated for their work or their findings.

-The authors of the study concluded that the best LIS systems are the ones with end-to-end software solutions.
-The study identified oversight structure, laboratory-specific configuration, functionality, and direct access to the lab information vendor as clear advantages for the dedicated model.
+The authors of the study concluded that the best LIS systems are the ones with end-to-end laboratory software system solutions.
+The study identified oversight structure, laboratory-specific configuration, functionality, and direct access to the lab information system vendor as clear advantages for the dedicated model.

-The study served as an important counter-balance for hospitals and healthcare systems that were putting pressure on laboratories nationwide to replace their laboratory-specific LIS system with one from the same vendor as their current EHR.
+The study served as an important counter-balance for hospitals and healthcare systems that were putting pressure on medical laboratories nationwide to replace their laboratory-specific LIS systems with ones from the same vendors that supplied their current EHRs.
 These healthcare institutions, faced with shrinking budgets and consolidation, were motivated by perceived advantages like potential savings on cost, maintenance, and simplified deployment.
 Additionally, the study noted that many of these same institutions were making the decision with little or no input from the pathologists who would be tasked with using these enterprise EHR solutions in their respective labs.